Product Strategy, UX, MVP

 Exploring funds

-The fund list showed high-level indicators for quick comparison.
-As they move forward, they can access more detailed information.
-First summaries, then deeper breakdowns.
+The fund list shows high-level indicators for quick comparison.
+As users move forward, they can access more detailed information; first summaries, then more complex breakdowns.

-Graphs and detailed data were moved to later stages, where users had built some understanding and had started to form preferences.
+Graphs and detailed data are available at later stages, where users have already built some understanding and have started to form preferences.
 At that point, complexity becomes useful.
 It helps users validate and refine decisions.

-Instead of forcing a single path, the interface allowed users to follow the signals that mattered to them and interact with different types of information and at different levels of detail.
+Instead of forcing a single path, the interface allows users to follow the content that matters to them and interact with different types of information and at different levels of detail.
 Some users connected with the photography, others with graphs, others focused on performance data or company details.
 Some steady at a high level, others go progressively deeper.

 This solution supports the way in which the brain also narrows options over time, building a running score for each choice,gathering evidence until confidence crosses a threshold.
 Early in the process, the threshold is loosely set, you’re getting an impression, not committing.
 As a real decision approaches, it demands more specific evidence.